-Most sensors can be enabled/disabled through the Lab software and sample rates are also user-selectable.
+Most sensors can be enabled/disabled through our Lab software and sample rates are also user-selectable.

 In this Article